 Children should be given the time to read, correct or develop their work once feedback has been given.
 This can be in both written and oral form.

-Teacher will assess pupils using National Curriculum Age Related Expectations as each topic progresses using internal “Show Off” sheets, “Boastful Bubbles” and “Reflection” sheets which are tools used in our foundation subjects and R.E, to gather pupils’ knowledge informally and formally.
+Teacher will assess pupils using National Curriculum Age Related Expectations as each topic progresses, using internal “Show Off” sheets, “Boastful Bubbles” and “Reflection” sheets which are tools used in our foundation subjects and R.E, to gather pupils’ knowledge informally and formally.
 These are supplemented by a summative termly working scientifically phased assessment grid which is RAG rated against the National Curriculum 2014 working scientifically objectives.
 Children will also be given opportunities to self-assess using the same criteria.

 Teachers will plan sequential lessons to build upon prior learning.
 Twinkl planning can be used as a “Teaching tool” and be adapted where necessary.